paxdevs/template/README.md

 ## Building
 Run `./docker-build.sh` to build.
 The output file will be at `build/libyour_project_name.so`

+## Documentation
+You may wish to consult [this](https://github.com/paxdevs/s920docs) in case you run into issues.

 ## Connecting to the device

 ### USB
 Connect the USB cable to your computer.
 In the Main Menu, set the XCB mode to USB
 ### WiFi